 Traditional finance careers seem to be in ever-shorter supply whilst alternative finance gets more and more interesting.
 As a result, FinTech is looking more and more compelling.
-So, if you have an Altfi (alternative finance) concept, or a unique skillset and a desire to change the world, then we’re here to help.
+So, if you have an Altfi (alternative finance) concept, or a unique skill set and a desire to change the world, then we’re here to help.
 We ask how can you create your own Altfi platform?

-First we assume that you have the skills necessary to create something usable.
+First, we assume that you have the skills necessary to create something usable.
 In start-up land (and Level 39) they call this an MVP or Minimum Viable Product.
 What should you do next?

 The first question: To fund or not to fund?

 With large institutions flush with money and excited by fintech, finding the right funding partner can be the start of a relationship that takes you all the way to IPO.
 But get it wrong and it can lead to a total loss of control.
 Another worry, if you pick the wrong corporate partner, you may alienate potential clients.
 It’s always worth asking whether you need professional funding.
-If you have minimal cash needs and /or have access to friends, family and angel networks you may achieve product market fit without being overly diluted and compromising your vision.
+If you have minimal cash needs and /or have access to friends, family and angel networks you may achieve product-market fit without being overly diluted and compromising your vision.
 VCs and entrepreneurs will often disagree on when to first seek outside investment.
 Most founders will say that you should remain independent as long as possible using your own resources, this is commonly known as bootstrapping.

 By bootstrapping you can avoid dilution and have more time to work on their concept without the distraction of funding and investor meetings.
 Most VCs I know say that in many sectors winner-takes-all applies and that speed is important.
-First time founders particularly should be aware of the complexities of even running the smallest businesses.
-Professional investors cannot only help accelerate traction, they can also help with risk management and operational concerns that entrepreneurs often overlook.
+First-time founders particularly should be aware of the complexities of even running the smallest businesses.
+Professional investors cannot only help accelerate traction, but they can also help with risk management and operational concerns that entrepreneurs often overlook.
 Frustratingly both viewpoints are partly right.
 But if you find a VC you like, earlier is better in my opinion.